 A healthy world ocean is critical to our survival, but you don’t have to live near a teaming ocean to show how important all water is for every living thing.
 Help your children get their feet wet on a local level with a pond study.

-When children use a hand lens or magnifying glass to get an up-close look at water samples, they’ll see their favorite swimming hole in a whole new light.
+When children use a hand lens or magnifying glass to get an up-close look at water samples, they’ll see the nearby pond in a whole new light.
 For starters, you’ll need a small net.
 The kind you can get at the pet store for transferring fish from one home to another is perfect.
-You’ll also need a clear plastic bucket or another type of large, clear container; an eye dropper or a turkey baster (hands work too); and ice cube trays.
+You’ll also need a white plastic bucket or another type of large container in solid white color, an eye dropper or a turkey baster (hands work too), and ice cube trays.

 Ponds are magnets for many kinds of animals.
 As you head out to the pond, you may be fortunate enough to glimpse some wildlife: perhaps a goose, muskrat or turtle.
 Encourage the students to observe the animal quietly.
 Ask them questions to help them observe the creature’s color, camouflage, movement, etc. How does this animal use the pond?
 At the pond site, ask questions about what they see, hear, and what kinds of critters they think might live in the water.
 How did the water get here and where might it go?

-You should see lots of young insects, tadpoles and other macroinvertebrates moving around, including dragonfly, stonefly, and mayfly nymphs; crane fly and mosquito larvae; and predacious diving beetles.
+You should see lots of young insects, tadpoles, and other macroinvertebrates moving around — including dragonfly, stonefly, and mayfly nymphs, plus crane fly and mosquito larvae, and predacious diving beetles.
 Have the children use an eye dropper, turkey baster, or even their hands to catch each critter and transfer them into their own section of the ice cube tray (also filled with water) so everyone can get a better look.
 When you’re done, make sure to release the creatures gently back into the water.